 What’s new at Disney World 2020-2021?

-Star Wars: Galactic Starcruiser, will open on March 1st, 2022 in Disney World.
+Star Wars: Galactic Starcruiser, opened in 2022 in Disney World.
 This immersive hotel will bring guests into the Star Wars universe for an interactive, 2-night stay.

 So I started this journey by asking you guys how much you think a Disney vacation costs for a family of 4.